Pop Culture Free Time 2020: The Best Everything

 I had to delay starting this for about a half hour.
 That was so I could finish reading my 175th book of the year, completing my reading challenge.
 Over the course of the year, I read almost 50k pages.
 That’s as many as 5000 tens!

 As expected when you read that much, you suffer through some real stinkers.
 (No comment.)
-However, I also read some really good books.
-I won’t mention ones I’ve talked about already, though.
-I’m just going to talk about books that were brand-new to me and to me talking about them on this site.
+However, I also read some really good books (looking at you The Only Good Indians, which I reviewed here).
+Here, I’m just going to talk about books that were brand-new to me and to me talking about them on this site.